-Welcome to the University of Michigan Women's Tennis scholarship and program info page.
-Here you'll have access to information regarding the school and information on their Women's Tennis program like who to get hold of about recruiting, names of past alumni, what scholarship opportunities can be had and how to start the recruiting process.
+This is the University of Michigan Baseball scholarship and program information page.
+Here you will get information regarding the college and details on their Baseball program like who to contact about recruiting, names of past alumni, what scholarship opportunities can be had and how to start the recruiting process.

-University of Michigan Women's tennis Program Recruiting and Coaching Personnel
+University of Michigan Baseball Program Recruiting and Coaching Personnel

-If you are hoping to get recruited it's important to know who to talk to - and NCSA has the details you need.
-The ASSOCIATE HEAD COACH of the University of Michigan Women's Tennis program is TERYN ASHLEY-FITCH.
-Additional key personnel are:
+For anyone who is hoping to get recruited it is critical to know who to get in front of - and NCSA provides the information you need.
+The Volunteer Assistant Coach of the University of Michigan Baseball program is Michael Brdar.
+Additional essential personnel are:

-For anybody who is considering being a part of the University of Michigan Women's Tennis program these are the individuals you need to speak to.
-You can choose to get in touch with them via email utilizing the link above or call the school to get more information regarding the college and Women's Tennis program prior to determining if it is the right fit for you personally.
+For anybody who is interested in being a part of the University of Michigan Baseball program these are the individuals you need to get in touch with.
+You'll be able to choose to contact them through email using the link above or call the college to get more details about the college and Baseball program before deciding on if it is the right fit for you personally.

-NCSA offers student high school athletes the tools and information they need to enhance their chances of being recruited by a Women's Tennis program, whether it's at University of Michigan or another college.
-Since 2000, NCSA has been connecting athletes and coaches which is a critical component of the recruiting process.
-This year on it's own there are 7097 Women's Tennis high school athletes using the NCSA technology, network and scouting experts to get their highlights in front of 2212 coaches at 1256 colleges Women's Tennis programs all over the country.
+NCSA offers student student athletes the information and tools they need to improve their odds of being recruited by a Baseball program, whether it's at University of Michigan or another school.
+Since 2000, NCSA has been connecting athletes and coaches which is a crucial part of the recruiting process.
+This year alone you'll find 108804 Baseball student athletes using the NCSA network, technology and scouting professionals to get their highlights before 7261 coaches at 1746 colleges Baseball programs across the country.

-In order to join the University of Michigan Women's Tennis program you need to begin to build relationships and a highly-visible, professional quality recruiting profile.
-Starting that process as early as possible is critical to your success.
-So make your free profile to become a confirmed NCSA Women's Tennis student athlete and begin connecting with coaches at the University of Michigan Women's Tennis program today.
+If you'd like to join the University of Michigan Baseball program you have to begin to build relationships and a highly-visible, professional quality recruiting profile.
+Beginning that process as soon as possible is crucial to your success.
+So make your free profile to become a verified NCSA Baseball athlete and begin connecting with coaches at the University of Michigan Baseball program today.